Pranay-Bhilare/ai-content-agent/README.md

 - **Utilities:** `/lib`
 - **Types:** `/types`

-## Deployment
-Deploy easily on [Vercel](https://vercel.com/) for best performance and zero-config hosting.

 ---

-**AI Content Agent** – Analyze, ideate, and enhance your YouTube content with the power of AI.
+**AI Content Agent** – Analyze, ideate, and enhance your YouTube content with the power of AI AGENT.